cardano-foundation/CIPs/CIP-0072/README.md

       },
       "type":{
          "type":"object",
-         "description":"Describes the releases, if they are new or an updates.
-Also states the versioning of such releases.", "properties":{
+         "description":"Describes the releases, if they are new or an updates.", "properties":{
             "action":{
               "type":"string",